 The concept of color theory came to light a few centuries after Newton’s definition and creation of the first Color Wheel.
-The color wheel gradually gave rise to the concept of color theory.
+The wheel of color gradually gave rise to the concept of color theory.
 Today, the color wheel and general concepts of color theory are used by both artists and designers for their respective professions.

 A color cycle has about 15 colors.
 They can roughly be categorized into three categories:

-Color temperature divides colors on a color wheel into roughly two types: warm and cool.
+Color temperature divides colors on a wheel of color into roughly two types: warm and cool.
 Color temperature is the feeling of warmth or coolness of a color.
 It is not based on literal temperature but rather how a color affects the viewer psychologically.
 For example, the association of Ferraris being hot looking cars is more due to the liberal use of red rather than the design.
 A blue Ferrari does not have the same feel.

 The difference between warm and cool colors is explained through the psychology of association which makes the viewer develop different feelings.
 For example, yellow is termed as a warm color due to its association with the sun and green is termed as cool due to its association with trees.
 According to color temperature, warm colors evoke warmth and raise energy and cool colors bring about a feeling of serenity and isolation.